The K-process on a tree as a scaling limit of the GREM-like trap model: -process on a tree

-K processes on $\bar{\mathbb N}_{*}$ were introduced in~\cite{kn:fm} in the study of limits of trap models in the complete graph.
+$K$-processes on $\bar{\mathbb N}_{*}$ were introduced in~\cite{knfm} in the study of limits of trap models in the complete graph.
 They appear as scaling limits of the REM-like trap model in the complete graph.
-Below we introduce an extension of that model to a model on $\bar{\mathbb N}^k_{*}$, which we will view as the leaves of a tree with $k$ generations, similarly as done in the previous sections.
-The aim is, similarly as in~\cite{kn:fm}, to establish limit results for the processes of the previous sections as volume diverges.
+Below we introduce an extension of that model to a model on $\bar{\mathbb N}^k_{*}$, which we will view as the leaves of a tree with $k$ generations, as done similarly in the previous sections.
+As anticipated in the \hyperref[intro]{Introduction} and established in the next section, the process of this section turns up in limit results for the processes of the previous sections as volume diverges.

-Let $\gamma_j : \mathbb{N}_{*}^{j} \rightarrow (0,\infty),\,j=1,\ldots,k $, be such that, making
+Let $\gamma_j\dvtx \mathbb{N}_{*}^{j} \rightarrow(0,\infty)$, $j=1,\ldots,k $, be such that, making

 we have